 ➔ The most beautiful castles of the Netherlands

 The castle is in the east of Holland close to the German border near the village of Doornenburg.
 The Castle is connected to fortifications by a narrow wooden bridge.
 It is one of the oldest, largest, and best-preserved castles in the Netherlands.

 On Castles’s domain was already in the 9th century a fortified house, known under the name Villa Dorenburc.
 On the spot, a modest Castle arose in the 13th century.
 Over the centuries further extended to the bastion as it still can be seen.
 The building process continued till the 15th century.
 On the domain were living quarters, a chapel, and a farm.
 The latter is unique for a Dutch Castle.
 Castle Doornenburg remained inhabited until the 19th century.
 Then it hit in decline.

 In 1936 the “Foundation to preserve van den Doornenburg Castle” was founded.
 The restoration started in 1937 and was completed in 1941.
-At the end of the Second World war, the castle was almost completely destroyed again.
+At the end of the Second World Wa, the castle was almost completely destroyed again.
 For a long time, it was thought that it was blown up by the Germans, but it turned out to have been hit in March 1945 by a British bombardment.
-From 1947 to 1968, the Castle rebuild entirely.
+From 1947 to 1968, the Castle was rebuilt entirely.

 Visit Castle Doornenburg

 Nowadays it is open to visitors.
 Around the castle is a poetry route that leads you by an oak tree of a hundred years old.
 After the walk, you can take a rest on the terrace of a little restaurant on the domain.

 Today’s tourists were the mercenaries in ancient times.
 Realize that you are at an important strategic point in Dutch military history and geographically this is underlined by the entrance of the River Rhine in Holland near Doornenburg at a stone’s throw from the Castle.
 Where the Rhine enters Holland the Dutch Delta begins.